Darwin is a city like no other in Australia.

 Crocodylus Park is on a completely different scale to everything else I’ve mentioned so far.
-Home to 12,000 crocodiles, it started out as a crocodile research and conservation centre and has continued to grow from there.
+Home to 12,000 crocodiles (not all of which are on display), it started out as a crocodile research and conservation centre and has continued to grow from there.

-The variety of experiences at Crocodylus Park is definitely worthwhile if you haven’t experienced croc overload to this point.
-Darwin as a whole is probably one of the few places where you can get such an insight into this apex predator.
+Just purely for the variety of experiences at Crocodylus Park, it is definitely worthwhile visting if you haven’t experienced croc overload to this point.

 To this point I’ve given you a lot of suggestions for things you can see and do, but this one is something you will feel!